elasticio/api-docs/source/includes/_datasamples.md

 #### Authorization

-A member of an organization can get any sample from own organization.
+A member of a Workspace can get any sample from own Workspace.

 ### HTTP Request